← Back to Documentation

 Managing Packages

-ARO provides commands to list, update, and remove installed packages:
+ARO provides commands to list, update, check, and remove installed packages:

 # List all installed packages